How to Embed Your YouTube Live Stream to Elementor (In 5 Minutes)

 pick a feed template youtube feed pro

-Clicking on that will open YouTube Feed Pro’s visual customizer so you can personalize how your live streams look.
+After you pick your template, the plugin will open the visual customizer where you can personalize your live streams in detail.

 live feed editor add youtube live streaming video to website